HacktoberfestMunich/Hacky-Easter-2019/presentation/intro.rst

 * Only use the group area of your team.
 * There is a ``1px`` border around your group area.
 Don't overwrite it.
 * Open one TCP connection per machine and reuse it!
-* All challenges has to be moving during the maze solving.

 * Please speak to us when the first four challenges are solved and you are starting the maze.
+We will color your area green, when solved.

 ----